 The stores and pharmacy module takes the hospital’s resources under control.
 It allows tracking the medicine supply and monitoring the drug stock.
 For instance, you can check the expiration date of a particular drug easily with an HMS.

 This module keeps the hospital payroll features all in place and helps manage staff better.
 Take daily attendance and salary, for example.
 An HMS allows storing such information about each employee.

 With this module, appointment scheduling can be done online.
 No more unexpected visits and tiresome waiting on the line for patients.
-The appointments module helps to save time, money, and frees other personnel for other important tasks.
+The doctor appointments module helps to save time, money, and frees other personnel for other important tasks.
 But most importantly, its adoption leads to high-level customer service and patient satisfaction.